 Once you have formed your Alaska LLC, you must stay on top of your state’s filing deadlines in order to stay in good standing and avoid unnecessary fines and penalties.

 This article answers the following questions for an Alaska LLC:

 What Is a Biennial Report?

-Filing deadlines: Alaska’s Biennial Report is due by January 2 of every second year.
-Those LLCs formed in odd numbered years file a biennial report in January of every odd numbered year.
+Due Date: Alaska LLC biennial reports are due by January 2 of every second year after forming your LLC (e.g., businesses formed in even-numbered years will file a biennial report in January of even-numbered years)

 Should I Use a Registered Agent Service?

 A registered agent is a person or business nominated by your company to officially receive and send papers on your behalf.
 By using a registered agent service, you can ensure that your LLC's reports are always filed on time to the appropriate government agency.
 Here are the three main advantages to using a registered agent service for your LLC:

 - Avoid late filing penalties: The Department of Commerce, Community, and Economic Development can dissolve an Alaska LLC if it does not file a biennial report.
 A registered agent service will notify you when reports are due, and they can also submit the filing for you for an additional fee.